+- d) benzene;

-e) diesel particulate matter;
+- e) diesel particulate matter;

-f) formaldehyde;
+- f) formaldehyde;

-g) lead (this is relevant for leaded fuel, e.g. AVGAS, which is used only in a few small aircraft types);
+- g) lead (this is relevant for leaded fuel, e.g. avgas, which is used only in a few small aircraft types);

+- h) naphthalene;

-h) i) naphthalene; propionaldehyde;
+- i) propionaldehyde;

-j) toluene;
+- j) toluene; and

-k) xylene.
+- k) xylene.

 3.4 AIRPORT-RELATED EMISSIONS SOURCES

-3.4 AIRT ORT-RELATED EMIGOTORO SOURCES

-- 3.4.1 A wide assortment and number of emissions sources can be found at airports.
+3.4.1 A wide assortment and number of emissions sources can be found at airports.
 However, depending on the specific activities at individual airports, not all types of emissions sources are actually present (e.g. some are located off-airport).
-To better account for this variability, the emissions sources have been grouped into four categories: - a) aircraft emissions;
+To better account for this variability, the emissions sources have been grouped into four categories: